randallmitchell/HealthyRecipes/README.md

 This code is under construction and doesn't fully reflect my thoughts on design and architecture.
 When done it should be a solid general purpose application codebase that can be modified to work for most small to medium size business domains that have use for an Android application.
-Really, the architecture should go pretty far and similar enough codebases to this (once done) have been proven in the wild for years under a very small sample set.
+The architecture is generic and focuses on predictability, maliability, and extensability.
+Really, the architecture should go pretty far (once done) and is largely proven in the wild under a very small sample set.
 Things have been reevaluated and adjusted over time - generally with good results.

 # Things that need more immediate attention
-- the UI/UX is missing some essential experience mechanics (e.g. a title bar). this will take a while to get to.
+- the UI/UX is missing essential experience mechanics (e.g. a title bar). this will take a while to get to.
 - the packages structure needs it's first pass on organization.
   - the higher level packages should be converted into build modules in order to protect the various parts of the code from eachother.
   - the root dependency is the UseCase package so it should not depend on other modules. this is where the business rules live and where _the important_ testing goes.